aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 The standard AWS PDK development workflow is similar to the standard Projen workflow you may already be familiar with:

-1. Bootstrap your project by executing the `pdk new monorepo-[ts/py/java]` command
+1. Bootstrap your project by executing the `npx projen new --from @aws/pdk monorepo-[ts/py/java]` command
 1. Define your project constructs within the `projenrc` file
-1. Synthesize your projects by running the `pdk` command
+1. Synthesize your projects by running the `npx projen` command
-1. Build your projects by running `pdk build`
+1. Build your projects by running `npx projen build`
 1. Deploy your infrastructure to the AWS cloud

 This tutorial walks you through creating the PDK Project from start to finish.
 The final application we create will comprise of a React based website, a Smithy API and the supporting CDK infrastructure to deploy it all.